NeuralEnsemble/elephant/doc/developers_guide.rst

     $ ln -s elephant/elephant
     $ export PYTHONPATH=/some/directory:${PYTHONPATH}

-An alternate solution is to install ElePhAnT with the *develop* option, this avoids reinstalling when there are changes in the code::
+An alternate solution is to install Elephant with the *develop* option, this avoids reinstalling when there are changes in the code::

     $ sudo python setup.py develop